tomsawyer0224/hf_bert/README.md

 # Fine-tuning the BERT model using the Hugging Face library
-This project provides an easy way to fine-tune the BERT model in Hugging Face library on two tasks: Classification and Question Answering.
+This project provides an easy way to fine-tune the BERT model in the Hugging Face library for two tasks: Classification and Question Answering.
 # About this project
 - This is a personal project, for educational purposes only!
 - This project was built to fine-tune the BERT model on many datasets with only one command.